bvibber/ogv.js/readme.md

 Beware that setTimeout, setInterval, and requestAnimationFrame may be throttled on background tabs, leading to spotty performance if scheduling decoding based on them.

+To avoid background tab throttling, use the `onbufferlow` event callback to run additional decoding/buffering.
+This is fired asynchronously when the available buffered data runs below `bufferThreshold` seconds.

 You can buffer an arbitrarily large amount of audio data, but for non-trivial examples it's best to decode or generate audio in smallish chunks and buffer